If you stopped your average person in the street in 1996 and asked them what 2017 would be like, you might have expected responses like;

 Customers will have strong emotions and memories connected with the past, and a vintage logo will often speak to them in a way that a modern one will not.

 A vintage logo can often convey a sense of authenticity as well as a sense of authority within the market.
+This style is exceptionally popular within the clothing and garment niche, so if you are a business that endeavours to make custom t shirts this is a trend to watch.

 This is something many designers and customers are settling on today, and this will grow in 2017.
 A word of warning, a vintage logo can often inadvertently portray a brand as being out-dated or “stuck in the past”.
 This is something you must consider very carefully when creating a brand as this perception is extremely damaging.